Collingwood College – An International School

 Equally students from Jiangning spend a day at Collingwood during a UK visit, usually in July, where usually, amongst other activities, they make cup cakes in our Food Technology Department - a very English activity!
 The trip co-ordinator and corresponding Shanghai teachers produce a feedback package to present to both sets of students.

 A further excellent College link is with the IES Europa School in Aguilas, SE Spain.
-The MFL department at Collingwood has conducted four recent Student Exchange Programmes with this school (situated by the Mediterranean Sea) and the programme has brought a number of benefits to both schools, in line with the ideals of being an 'International School'
+The Languages Department at Collingwood has conducted four recent Student Exchange Programmes with this school (situated by the Mediterranean Sea) and the programme has brought a number of benefits to both schools, in line with the ideals of being an 'International School'

 Students spend a week or so in the corresponding school in the Spring, living in students’ homes, socialising with them, attending classes, talking with teachers and others in the community, thus experiencing real Spanish life.
 When our students returned and reported how they were “getting used to 11pm evening meals”, you realised there was something new going on.